-- 3. Get support.
-It's helpful to have a therapist, friend or someone else you trust to work with you. - 4.
-Practice, be patient and persistent.
+- 3. Practice, be patient and persistent.
 Meeting your fears head-on takes courage.
 Applaud each accomplishment; be kind to yourself when you take a step backward.
-And keep trying.
+And keep trying. - 4.
+Get support.
+Have a trained therapist help you if you decide to go forward with ERP.
+And good luck!